splunk/observability-workshop/content/en/tko/docs/deploy-otel.md

 ## 3. Verify Deployment

-You can monitor the progress of the deployment by running `kubectl get pods -n splunk` which should typically report a the new pods are up and running after about 30 seconds.
+You can monitor the progress of the deployment by running `kubectl get pods -n splunk` which should typically report that the new pods are up and running after about 30 seconds.

 Ensure the status is reported as Running before continuing.